Your Passport to Global Affairs

 Model UN

-The 31st annual Southwest Florida Model United competition has concluded at Florida Gulf Coast University.
+The 31st annual Southwest Florida Model United competition concluded at Florida Gulf Coast University.
 Winning teams and students are listed on our Model UN pages; click here for more information.

 To hear a WGCU interview with Daniela Barrata Herrera, keynote speaker at this year's Model UN, click here.
 Daniela, who was born in Cuba and emigrated to the U.S. with her parents through Chile, is a medical student at Johns Hopkins Medical School, on target to graduate in 2027.